 - How does Floating-PV benefit lake owners?

-You can actively advance your sustainability credentials.
-You can also benefit from long-term lease income on areas that previously only created costs.
-You can become the owner of the floating system, either by buying it or by hire purchase.
-The electricity can be used for your own consumption, enabling you to secure your energy costs for the long term and avoid possible CO2 taxes, or you can sell the electricity on to another company.
+Floating-PV is an innovative way to generate additional value from your water body.
+You can benefit from long-term lease income on areas that was previously unused, while promoting sustainability and the use of renewable energy.
+You can also become the owner of the floating plant by purchasing it.
+The electricity can be used for your own consumption, thus reducing and securing your energy costs in the long term and avoiding possible CO2 taxes.
+Furthermore, you can also sell the generated green electricity to other companies or feed it into the public grid.

-- What are the benefits of partnering with BayWa r.e.?
+- What are the benefits of a partnership with BayWa r.e.?

 - Does the system impact marine life or birds?